-- 1. Psychotherapy refers to any type of counseling based on the exchange of words in the context of the unique relationship that develops between a mental health professional and a person seeking help. - 2.
-Psychodynamic Psychotherapy - a.
-This therapy takes into account the role of early experiences and unconscious influences in actively shaping behavior. - 3.
-Cognitive-Behavioral Therapy (CBT) - a.
-CBT focuses on inappropriate and inaccurate thoughts or beliefs to help individuals break out of a distorted way of thinking. - b.
-Behavioral therapy strives to substitute healthier ways of behaving for maladaptive patterns used in the past. - 4.
-Interpersonal Therapy (IPT) - a.
+1. Psychotherapy refers to any type of counseling based on the exchange of words in the context of the unique relationship that develops between a mental health professional and a person seeking help.

+2. Brief Psychotherapies

+a.
+Short-term treatments typically focus on a central issue and typically conclude in less than 6 months or 24 sessions.

+3. Psychodynamic Psychotherapy

+a.
+This therapy takes into account the role of early experiences and unconscious influences in actively shaping behavior.

+4. Cognitive-Behavioral Therapy (CBT)

+a.
+CBT focuses on inappropriate and inaccurate thoughts or beliefs to help individuals break out of a distorted way of thinking.

+5. Behavioral Therapy

+a.
+The goal is to substitute healthier ways of behaving for maladaptive patterns used in the past.

+6. Family-Focused Therapy (FFT)

+a.
+Based on the assumption that a patient's relationship with family members is vital to successful management of his or her illness.

+7. Interpersonal Therapy (IPT)

+a.
 IPT focuses on relationships in order to help individuals deal with unrecognized feelings and needs and improve their communication skills.